Umersaeed81/File_Management_Operations/log/os_library/os_library.md

 except Exception as e:
     print(f"An error occurred: {e}")
 ```
-### Output

-    Directory 'new_directory' created successfully.
+    Directory 'D:/os_library/new_directory' created successfully.

 `os.listdir()` is used to list the files and directories in the current working directory.
-If `new_directory` appears in the list, it confirms that the directory was created successfully
+If `new_directory` appears in the list, it confirms that the directory was created successfully.

 ```python
 os.listdir()
 ```

     ['AhmedSaeed',